 The awards are open to violinists, violists, and cellists only.

-The applicant must be proposing to study in 2017-18 for a Postgraduate qualification at one of the following:
+The applicant must be proposing to study for a Postgraduate qualification at one of the following:

 - Royal Academy of Music